 The identities of the CRAs, and the ways in which they use and share personal information, are explained in more detail at:

-We may also share your data with or our approved third parties who carry out services for us, including marketing agencies, debt collection businesses and companies who provide us with processing services.
+We may also share your data with or our approved third parties which carry out services for us, including marketing agencies, debt collection businesses and companies who provide us with processing services.

 If you provide us with your consent we may use your personal data, or permit selected third parties to use your personal data, to identify and provide you with information about products and services which may be of interest to you, and we or they may contact you about these.
 We use the information you provide to us to create a profile for you, which is used to tailor marketing information you receive to that which may be the most relevant to you.